GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/07.261-270/06.Come-and-Worship/docs.md

 ---
+title: |
-title: 266.
-Come and Worship
+    266. Come and Worship - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 266.
+Come and Worship.
+Angels, from the realms of glory, Wing your flight o'er all the earth; Ye who sang creation's story, Now proclaim Messiah's birth.
+Chorus: Come and worship, come and worship, Worship Christ, the newborn King.
+    keywords:  |
-    keywords: Christ in Song, Come and Worship, Angels, from the realms of glory, Come and worship, come and worship
+        Christ in Song, adventhymnals, advent hymnals, Come and Worship, Angels, from the realms of glory.
+Come and worship, come and worship,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 266. COME AND WORSHIP
+####  Christ in Song,

 ```txt
 1.